 Dr Josep Gallifa i Roca

 Dr Gallifa holds a Bachelor’s in Mathematics and a Bachelor’s in Philosophy and Education Sciences, as well as a PhD in Philosophy and Education Sciences from the University of Barcelona.
-He is the Chair in Philosophy and Education Sciences at Blanquerna – Ramon Llull University and is currently the dean of the Blanquerna-URL Faculty of Psychology, Education and Sport Sciences.
+He is the Chair in Philosophy and Education Sciences at Blanquerna – Ramon Llull University.
 He has occupied different positions, including: Director of the Blanquerna Teacher Training School; first dean of the Blanquerna Faculty of Psychology, Education and Sport Sciences; and first secretary general and academic vice rector of Ramon Llull University.
 He has also published a number of scholarly and popular articles in the fields of learning and human thinking and higher education.
 He has supervised 19 doctoral theses and is a member of numerous scientific and editorial committees.
-He has earned accreditation as an advanced researcher and has two avenues of research recognised by AQU Catalunya.
+He has earned accreditation as an advanced researcher and has four avenues of research recognised by CNEAI.